[HISTORY: Adopted by the City Council of the City of Springfield 9-9-2013. Amendments noted where applicable.]

 Water — See Ch.
 405.

-Comply with state and federal statutes and regulations relating to stormwater discharges.
+To comply with state and federal statutes and regulations relating to stormwater discharges; and

 - CLEAN WATER ACT

 - The Federal Water Pollution Control Act (33 U.S.C. § 1251 et seq.), as hereafter amended.

 - DISCHARGE OF POLLUTANTS

 - The addition from any source of any pollutant or combination of pollutants into the municipal storm drain system or into the waters of the United States or the commonwealth from any source.

 - Water beneath the surface of the ground.

 - A surface or subsurface drain or conveyance, which allows an unlawful discharge into the municipal storm drain system, including without limitation sewage, process wastewater, or wash water and any connections from indoor drains, sinks, or toilets, regardless of whether said connection was previously allowed, permitted, or approved before the effective date of this chapter.